-What says sunny weather more than tropical foliage?
-King protea bouquets, dripping centerpieces of orchids, and boutonnieres of birds of paradise all give a South Pacific feel to your wedding, so it’s no wonder that a tropical theme is hot for spring celebrations.
-Now, that doesn’t mean a full-on luau, so you can leave the faux flower leis, tiki torches, and palm trees to the pool parties.
-Erica Taylor Haskins, founding partner of Tinsel Experiential Design, recommends accenting time-honored decor with tropical touches so it doesn’t feel like a Hawaiian party pack.
+What says sunny weather more than tropical wedding décor?
+King protea bouquets, dripping centerpieces of orchids, and boutonnieres of birds of paradise will all lend a South Pacific feel to your wedding, so it’s no wonder that a tropical theme is hot for spring nuptials.
+Now, that doesn’t mean you should create a full-on luau, so you can leave the faux flower leis, tiki torches, and palm trees to the pool parties.
+Erica Taylor Haskins, the founding partner of Tinsel Experiential Design, recommends accenting time-honored décor with tropical touches so it doesn’t feel like a Hawaiian party pack.
 “Incorporate smart and sophisticated accents of palm fonds, blushing bride protea, and orchids into more traditional floral installations,” Haskins says.
 It allows you to balance the venue and location where you are, even if it is an island beach, along with the tropical flair.

 If April showers bring May flowers, then spring is all about budding foliage.
 Planner and event designer Jove Meyer recommends exploring this idea of new growth as you plant the seeds for the next step in your relationship.
 Think seed paper for stationery, potted planters of herbs as centerpieces, and a menu full of seasonal and local produce.
 “Spring is when all the flowers begin coming up and to design a wedding that showed this growth would be so beautiful,” he says.

 Just because spring calls to mind pastel colors doesn’t mean that black is off the table.
 In fact, it’s very much on the table.
-Black hues—charcoal, onyx, obsidian, raven and ink—accents add a moody vibe to a spring affair.
+Black hues—charcoal, onyx, obsidian, raven, and ink—add a moody vibe to a spring affair.
 Black taper candles, smoky black wine glasses, and matte black flatware all bring a handsome tone to a tabletop otherwise filled with more typical spring hues of ivory, blush, and pink.
-Black decor works best when it’s placed alongside something more traditional, and too much can certainly venture into goth territory.
+Black décor works best when it’s placed alongside something more traditional, while too much can certainly venture into goth territory.

 Bringing Back Traditions

-Thanks to April’s famed Coachella festival, couples are taking a cue from desert landscapes for their spring wedding themes, whether they are near the arid environment or not.
+Thanks to April’s famed Coachella festival, couples are taking a cue from desert landscapes for their spring wedding themes.
 Use pampas grass to frame your ceremony space or hang pampas grass chandeliers from the ceiling for an airy, natural feel.
 Succulents and wildflowers can top tables while guests can sip on prickly pear cocktails.
 Of course, agave spirits must be included.

-Purple is having a moment and we’re into all the shades, from lavender hues to bold, royal purple touches.
-Ultraviolet, after all, was the Pantone color of 2018.
+Purple in all of its glory is having a moment and we’re crushing on all the shades—from lovely lavender hues to royal purple touches.
 Couples are dressing spring celebrations in purple-hued flowers, purple linens, and even purple-tinged outfits.
 Paisley purple bow tie, anyone?

-Forget the big fat wedding—spring’s couples are really trimming down the guest list, says Rafanelli.
-He’s seeing guest lists shrink and with good reason: to-be-weds want to spend quality time with their nearest and dearest, not party hop among 35 tables to say hello to mom’s second grade best friend.
-“Couples in general are really taking a deep dive and concentrating on their guest list,” he says, adding that intimate weddings often cater more to the guest experience.
+Forget the big fat wedding—spring couples are really trimming down the guest list, Rafanelli says.
+He’s seeing guest lists shrink and with good reason: To-be-weds want to spend quality time with their nearest and dearest, not party-hop among 35 tables to say hello to mom’s second grade best friend.
+“Couples, in general, are really taking a deep dive and concentrating on their guest list,” he says, adding that intimate weddings often cater more to the guest experience.
 It makes everyone feel like they had a getaway together.